 3) Access control system for digital content distribution

 4) Media Database systems

 The area differs in what feature of the steganography is utilized in each system.

 The "secrecy" of the embedded data is essential in this area.

-Historically, steganography have been approached in this area.
+Historically, steganography have been addressed in this area.
 Steganography provides us with:

 (A) Potential capability to hide the existence of confidential data

 (B) Hardness of detecting the hidden (i.e., embedded) data